unahouExosite/docs/scripting/README.md

 * `json.object(table)`

     Initializes a Lua table to represent a JSON object.
+A JSON Object is represented as a Lua table having only keys of string type.

 ```
   ------------------------------------------------------------------------------